How Are Tests Developed?

 How Do ETS Tests Stay Up-To-Date With Common Core State Standards?

 The Praxis program continues to update tests to better measure what teachers need to know and be able to do in order to implement the Common Core State Standards in their classrooms.
-The Praxis II® Middle School and Secondary English Language Arts and Mathematics tests were recently regenerated, with new versions scheduled to roll out in the Fall of 2013.
-Revised and aligned versions of the Praxis I® Academic Skills tests in Reading, Writing and Mathematics are also slated for a Fall 2013 rollout.
+The Praxis II® Middle School and Secondary English Language Arts and Mathematics tests were regenerated, with new versions in the fall of 2013.
+Revised and aligned versions of the Praxis I® Academic Skills tests in Reading, Writing and Mathematics also came out in the fall of 2013.
 The Praxis program has created match documents to show how the specifications for current and newly regenerated tests that include ELA and/or Mathematics content correspond to the Common Core State Standards.

 Please view the below PDFs for information on how specific Praxis tests in English Language Arts and Mathematics are aligned to the Common Core State Standards.